Bud Light boycott: Effect on sales

 Also at the end of that month, AB InBev stock shares fell by 20% from where it was before the boycott and had begun to be considered a bear stock by Forbes.
 In total, $26 billion had been removed from their market valuation, as rival Molson Coors' stock valuation rose 19%.
 Meanwhile, HSBC cut AB InBev stock to a hold.
 HSBC analyst Carlos Laboy explained the decision's thought process "It is unclear how ABI will reverse eroding US volume and brand relevance, and fix distributors' trust, without leadership changes."

 Sales volume for Bud Light fell 29.5% in the week ending May 20, 2023.
 Besides the growth in Molson Coors, sales of products owned by the Boston Beer Company also surged since the boycott began.
 Late May also saw AB InBev double down on their pro-LGBTQ+ outlook, donating $200,000 to the National LGBT Chamber of Commerce.
 The company also attempted to patch their sales figures by offering $15 rebates with the purchase of a 15-pack and slashing prices to $3.49 for a 24-pack.

 MarketWatch reported that May was the single worst month in AB InBev's history, correlating to the single largest selloff of AB InBev stock due to a 17% overall drop in sales, with Bud Light dropping in sales by 28%, Budweiser by 16%, Busch by 12%, and Michelob Ultra by 10%.
 MarketWatch also noted that AB InBev's rival, Molson Coors, had seen their products sale dramatically increase.
 Noting a 16% increase in Coors Light, 15% increase in Miller Lite, and Yuengling, an independent brewery in collaboration with Molson Coors, had sales jump 32%.
 CNN called the boycott "a self induced injury that torpedoed sales".

 On June 3, Brayden King, a professor of management and organizations, gave an interview to CNBC calling the Bud Light boycott an outlier in the right's attack on "woke capitalism" because it is the first one to actually harm the company's sales.
 King studied 133 political boycotts from 1990 to 2005 and none of them accounted for more than a 1% drop in sales for a company; the Bud Light boycott had resulted in an estimated 18% drop in all AB InBev sales.
 CNBC also predicted that the boycott would only strengthen as June Pride Month began, and to expect Molson Coors stock to continue to climb.
-Also on June 3, Bud Light premiered a series of ads during the first game of the 2023 Stanley Cup Finals which fell back on "macho" adverts "screaming masculinity" centering around the company releasing a limited run of Harley-Davidson partnered cans.
+Also on June 3, Bud Light premiered a series of ads during the first game of the 2023 Stanley Cup Final which fell back on "macho" adverts "screaming masculinity" centering around the company releasing a limited run of Harley-Davidson partnered cans.